dvgodoy/spark-benford-analysis/README.md

 scala> implicit val jobId = JobId("test")
 ```

 Then you should point to the data you want to analyze.
+It must be a CSV file containing the values in the first column.

+If your values have an associated hierarchical structure (for instance, departments and sub-departments in a company), you can take advantage of the ***Benford Analysis for Spark drill-down capability***, that is, you can test your accounting data for different levels of granularity.

-It must be a CSV file containing the values in the first column and the hierarchical structure associated with those values in the columns that follow, from top-level in the left-most column to bottom-level in the right-most column.
+To include the structure of your data, insert it in the columns that follow the values, from top-level in the left-most column to bottom-level in the right-most column.
 Please note that the hierarchical structure is NOT expected to be numeric.

-Your file should look like this:
+Then your file should look like this:

 ```
-10.35,TOPLEVEL,SUBLEVEL 1,SUBSUBLEVEL 1.1
-128.17,TOPLEVEL,SUBLEVEL 1,SUBSUBLEVEL 1.2
-8712.33,TOPLEVEL,SUBLEVEL 2,SUBSUBLEVEL 2.1
+10.35,COMPANY NAME,DEPARTMENT A,SUB-DEPARTMENT A.1,...
+128.17,COMPANY NAME,DEPARTMENT A,SUB-DEPARTMENT A.2,...
+8712.33,COMPANY NAME,DEPARTMENT B,SUB-DEPARTMENT B.1,...
 ...
 ```